Betree/noumea-water-quality-map/README.md

 It is fuly static and focus on the view (client side).
 You may fit it to your own project by changing the way GeoJSON files are generated.

-All text are using French, but there's not o a lot of it 😉
+All text are using French, but there's not a lot of it 😉

 ![Nouméa water quality map screenshot](https://lut.im/zcwdJpieRU/6nIuas2biDgjumDu.png)